georchestra/docker/README.md

 docker-compose -f docker-compose.yml -f docker-compose-override.yml -f docker-compose.other-apps.yml up
 ```

+## Upgrading

+Images and configuration are updated regularly.

+To upgrade, we recommend you to:
+ * update the configuration with `git submodule update --remote`
+ * update the software with `docker-compose pull`

 ## Customising

 Adjust the configuration in the `config` folder according to your needs.
 Reading the [quick configuration guide](https://github.com/georchestra/datadir/blob/docker-master/README.md) might help !

+Most changes will require a service restart, except maybe updating viewer contexts & addons (`F5` will do).

 ## Building